-Peng et al. [17] proposed a stochastic formulation for the determination of back-off points based on the notion of expected dynamic operating region.
+Peng et al. [19] proposed a stochastic formulation for the determination of back-off points based on the notion of expected dynamic operating region.
 The basic idea in their approach is that the simultaneous selection of controller and back off point will find a optimal controller that minimizes the variability of the active constrained variables.
 Since the disturbances are assumed to be stochastic, the dynamic operation is defined in terms of variance.
 Extensions of the method to discrete time and partial state information case do not alter the formulation.
 Despite this, the final form of the optimization problem contains a set of reverse convex constraints which make the problem difficult to solve.
 Therefore, a branch and bound type algorithm was proposed.
-Further, Peng and Chmielewski [16] extended the formulation to select sensors for control.
-Chmielewski and Manthanwar [3] found that the optimal multivariable feedback controller obtained can be used to tune the objective function weights of the MPC controller.
+Sensor selection for control purposes are addressed in this framework [14,18].
+Chmielewski and Manthanwar [4] have found that the obtained optimal multivariable feedback controller can be used to tune the objective function weights of the MPC controller.

 In this work, we propose a stochastic formulation of the dynamic back-off problem that ensures feasible operation for the prescribed confidence limit.
-Following Peng et al. [17], the dynamic operating region is defined for the given disturbances which follow from the closed loop covariance analysis of the state space model of the process.
+Following Peng et al. [19], the dynamic operating region is defined for the given disturbances which follow from the closed loop covariance analysis of the state space model of the process.
+Under rather general conditions, this dynamic region can be characterized as an ellipsoid.
 The loss function, is a measure of departure from optimality and we develop a theoretically and conceptually sound loss function.
 Controller selection also plays a crucial role in shaping the dynamic operating region while the size of the region is characterized by the prescribed confidence limit and variance of the disturbance considered.
 Thus, consideration of the controller gain as a decision variable is important in determining the optimal operating point which minimizes the loss in profit.
 Therefore, the focus of our work is to propose an optimization formulation that determines the economic backed-off operating point by finding at the same time a suitable controller gain.

 The current formulation contains an explicit representation of the ellipsoid to describe the system dynamics and can handle partially constrained cases.
-Unlike our previous work [12], the formulation presents a back-off term as slack variable in terms of the respective variances.
-Furthermore, a novel solution methodology has been presented to solve the non-linear non-convex problem.
+Unlike our previous work [13], in the current formulation, the back-off can be viewed as a slack variable in the feasibility constraints.
+Furthermore, a novel and computationally efficient solution methodology has been presented to solve the non-linear non-convex problem.